Skip to main content

 1

-Analyze the first statement: 'It causes allele frequencies to drift up or down randomly.'
-This is true because genetic drift involves random fluctuations in allele frequencies, which can increase or decrease without any predictable pattern.
+Consider the statement: 'It causes allele frequencies to drift up or down randomly.'
+This statement is true because genetic drift involves random fluctuations in allele frequencies due to chance events, especially in small populations.

-Analyze the second statement: 'It occurs when alleles from one population drift into another.'
-This statement is false.
-The concept described here is more akin to gene flow, not genetic drift.
-Gene flow involves the transfer of alleles between populations.
+Examine the statement: 'It occurs when alleles from one population drift into another.'
+This statement is false because genetic drift does not involve the movement of alleles between populations; that process is known as gene flow.

 Video duration: